Elon Phoenix football

 The Elon Phoenix football program is the intercollegiate American football team for the Elon University located in the U.S. state of North Carolina.
 The school first fielded a football team in 1909 and currently competes in the NCAA Division I Football Championship Subdivision (FCS).
-After 11 seasons in the Southern Conference, Elon joined the Colonial Athletic Association for all sports, including football, in 2014.
+After 11 seasons in the Southern Conference, Elon joined the Coastal Athletic Association for all sports, including football, in 2014.
 The Phoenix play their home games at the 13,100 seat Rhodes Stadium.